mmlynari/LAr_scripts/HCal_scripts/README.md

 - p[4] corrects for energy loses in the upstream material (e.g. ECal cryostat)
 - p[5] is for the residual corrections, for now it is fixed to 0 as it did not improve the results

-After running [fcc_ee_caloBenchmarkCalibration.py](benchmark_calibration_scripts/fcc_ee_caloBenchmarkCalibration.py) to obtain the benchmark parameters, the output is stored in a histogram in a root file>
+After running [fcc_ee_caloBenchmarkCalibration.py](benchmark_calibration_scripts/fcc_ee_caloBenchmarkCalibration.py) to obtain the benchmark parameters, the output is stored in a histogram in a root file.
-For FCC-ee, it was observed that in the energy range of interest, the benchmark parameters depend on the energy (unlike in FCC-hh case).
+For FCC-ee, it was observed that in the energy range of interest, the benchmark parameters depend on the energy (unlike in FCC-hh case) - especially true for very low energies.
 Therefore, one needs to obtain benchmark parameters for various energies (in the range cca1GeV-150GeV), plot these distributions to find out the dependency of each parameter on the energy and fit with appropriate formula - example script is [draw_benchmark_parameters.py](benchmark_calibration_scripts/draw_benchmark_parameters.py).
-Then these formulas can be used to correct cluster energy by applying CorrectCaloClusters in the simulation code.
-Note, that one also needs to provide the approximate benchmark parameters for the initial energy calculation (currently correspond to 50 GeV pion) - this approximate energy is then used to obtain final benchmark parameters.
+Then these formulas can be used to correct cluster energy by applying CorrectCaloClusters in the simulation code, see an example in [run_reco_ECal_HCal.py](run_simulation/run_reco_ECal_HCal.py).
+Note that one also needs to provide the approximate benchmark parameters for the initial energy calculation (this currently corresponds to benchmark parameters obtained for 50 GeV pion) - this approximate energy is then used to obtain final benchmark parameters.

 ## Energy calibration with BRT
 Original scripts were prepared for standalone ECal simulation and its energy calibration, so here is a modified version for HCal and ECal+HCal.
 The scripts take information from FCCAnalyses caloNtupleizer, so this part needs to be modified, to reflect the correct number of radial layers in each simulation setup and to read the corresponding geometry - see [FCCAnalyses_updated_scripts directory](FCCAnalyses_updated_scripts).
-For the creation of training and testing samples, one needs to be careful and ensure that these are different events.
+For the creation of training and testing samples, one needs to be careful and ensure that these are different events (change seed).
 In addition, for the training, you want to have a continuous energy distribution (possible with ddsim using momentumMin and momentumMax instead of the energy?), while for the evaluation, we usually derive the energy resolution from several energy points.
 Outdated scripts used to prepare training and validation samples can be found in [outdated_scripts](run_simulation/outdated_scripts).
-The code for training and plotting is executed from run_all_chain.sh.
+The code for training and plotting is executed from run_all_chain.sh - two versions available, one for standalone HCal and one for ECal+HCal.